33 Valentine’s Day Ideas Built Around Experiences in 2026

 10. Find New Recipes in a Cooking Class

-Cooking classes are some of the best Valentine’s Day activity ideas for foodies.
-Not only do you get to prepare a meal together, you also walk away with new skills in the kitchen.
+Cooking classes are some of the more enjoyable Valentine’s Day activity ideas for foodies.
+Not only do you get to prepare a meal together, but you also walk away with new skills in the kitchen.
 Get adventurous with your palate and explore new cuisines and regional fare with novel techniques and insider tips, from sushi rolling to pastry-making.

-You can find great cooking classes in Chicago, cooking classes in Washington, D.C. and cooking classes in Portland.
+You can find great cooking classes in Chicago, Washington, D.C. and Portland.
 You can also easily find cooking classes near you or participate in online cooking classes for a cozy night in if the temperatures are still sub-zero.

 11. Visit a Farmers Market